Ajatt-Tools/mpvacious/README.md

 If you still use AnkiMobile (the [proprietary](https://www.gnu.org/proprietary/) Anki app), set `opus_container` to `m4a` or `webm`.
 I'll allow iOS to play Opus files, while still maintaining compatibility with non-Apple devices.
-For really old iOS devices, set `opus_container` to [`caf`](https://en.wikipedia.org/wiki/Core_Audio_Format).
+For ancient iOS devices, set `opus_container` to [`caf`](https://en.wikipedia.org/wiki/Core_Audio_Format).
 CAF plays only on Anki Desktop, AnkiWeb in Safari and AnkiMobile, and is really not recommended.
 (Please note that [Lockdown Mode](https://support.apple.com/en-us/105120) completely disables Opus and AVIF support,